 - Interface can be confusing

-Outdooractive is one of the best hiking apps out there for exploring local trails.
+Outdooractive is one of our favorite apps out there for exploring local trails.
 It allows you to get an overview of a trail that looks good and see some pictures of it before you head out.

 You can also use Outdoor Active to create new routes and track your hike while you’re out there.
 You can create routes on your desktop computer before you go and they’ll sync to your phone.
 However, you won’t be able to save the GPS map to view later for off-grid access unless you upgrade to the Pro plan.